 Next came Cloud computing and containers.
 Cloud providers such as AWS turned computing power into a service – removing the requirement for major upfront investment in hardware infrastructure.
 The pay-as-you-go and fluidly scalable model of public cloud platforms like AWS opened the door for the experimentation and innovation that led to a rich open source development ecosystem.

 It has also allowed many young companies using Big Data to grow and flourish that would otherwise have had to contend with much tougher barriers to entry.

-A game changer.
 Cloud computing’s democratisation of Big Data can be credited as the catalyst for a new technology revolution.
 One that spans digital technology and biotechnology.
 Revolutions gathering pace in medicine, pharmaceuticals, finance, commerce, agriculture, food technology and pretty much any other sector you may care to mention are happening because start-ups and SMEs can now afford to build and run Big Data applications.